Identification- and many moment-robust inference via invariant moment conditions: Continuous updating and invariant moment conditions

 \begin{example}[Heteroskedastic IV with reflection invariant instruments or second stage errors] Consider the standard linear IV model with $\bs x_{i}$ the endogenous regressors, $\bs\beta_{0}$ a $p\times 1$ vector, $\bs z_{i}$ the instruments, $\bs \Pi$ a $k\times p$ matrix.
 We assume an intercept has been projected out and write the model without exogenous control variables.
 Supplementary Appendix \ref{app:controls} shows that this does not affect the results if the number of the controls increases slower than the sample size.
 The moment conditions are $\bs g_{i}(\bs\beta) = \bs z_{i}(y_{i}-\bs x_{i}'\bs\beta)$ and are reflection invariant under $H_{0}\colon\bs\beta=\bs\beta_0$ if $\bs z_{i}$ and $\varepsilon_{i}$ are independent and at least one of them is reflection invariant.
-Examples of invariant instruments include sex-at-birth instruments \citep{angrist1998children,dube2020queens} and randomized experiments with equal assignment probability to treatment and control groups \citep{dupas2018banking}. \end{example}
+Examples of invariant instruments include sex-at-birth instruments \citep{angrist1998children} and randomized experiments with equal assignment probability to treatment and control groups.
+This leads to many instruments when these are interacted with control variables \citep{dupas2018banking,dube2020queens}. \end{example}